ThinkportRepo/big-data-on-k8s-workshop/2_lab/exercises/1_Kubernetes/1_Kubernetes_EN.md

 ** Tasks **

-1. how much nodes to your cluster have?
+1. How much nodes to your cluster have?
-2. which OS run on the nodes?
+2. Which OS run on the nodes?
-3. how much memory (RAM) do the nodes have?
+3. How much memory (RAM) do the nodes have?

 ```
 kubectl get nodes

-# get more information about the noes
+# get more information about the nodes
 kubectl get nodes -o wide

-# details about on enode
+# details about one node
 kubectl describe node <node-name>
 ```